 Points of interest:

 - As far as I can tell, “Greatest Story” peaked in late 1972.
 Springy on top, throbbing at the bottom, with demented, melting Garcia guitar and that "St. Stephen"-like riff in the climax.

 - This is the first “Nobody’s Fault Jam” since 1970, establishing its relationship to “Truckin’” for the next couple of years.

-- This is an exceptional “Bird Song," musically, though a bit droopy vocally.
-Both the playing and the mix make the jammed sections sound almost 1989-1990 to me.
+- This is a very nice “Bird Song," musically, though a bit droopy vocally.
 I sequenced it between two second set selections to emphasize the dark starriness inherent in a big “Bird Song.”

 - There are some ragged edges and one big error in this “Morning Dew,” but I Iove it.
 It’s a little loose, a little delirious, but drama and momentum are intact.
 When Jerry isn’t ready with the words for the final sung section, I guess it doesn’t matter anyway.

 - This “Uncle John’s Band” had really feeble verses, but the playing is mighty, so you get an edit.
 The fade-in is in the source.

 - This isn’t the first time I’ve made an instrumental edit of one of the Chuck Berry tunes, and I should probably make a few more.
 In between the barky verses, they could really rock and roll.